Baptiste-Pollien/ProjectToLatexRef/README.md

       there is multiple definitions, the first found is returned.
     * `href`: boolean value to define if an href should be generated (`\href{$url}{\texttt{$name}}`).
 The name will be `name`++`Href`.

+- `disable_macro`: This boolean parameter is optional and disables the generation of `\filecite` and `\defcite` commands.
+It can be useful if you want to define this macro externally or if you use this tool for multiple projects.